tomschr/dbassembly-test/README.md

 # DocBook Assemblies

 This little repository is just a proof of concept.
-It should serve as an example of an _Installation and Setup Guide_.
+It should serve as an example of an _Installation and Setup Quick Start Guide_.

 # Terminology